Hint & Tips

 Brian Mackenzie explains how to keep your body water intact during exercise and perform at a much higher level.

 If you wish to perform at a high level, you need to consume fluid.
-For each per cent of body weight lost due to dehydration, your performance slips by about 2%, and a 2% loss in weight can force your heart rate and body temperature to spiral upward, making strenuous exercise almost impossible to carry out.
+For each per cent of body weight loss due to dehydration, your performance slips by about 2%, and a 2% loss in weight can force your heart rate and body temperature to spiral upward, making strenuous exercise almost impossible to carry out.

 If you are going to be exercising for 20 minutes or less, dehydration is not usually a problem, but difficulties can arise during longer exertions.
 For example, copiously sweating athletes can flush about 1.5 litres of fluid per hour through their sweat glands, a total of three pounds per hour.
 If these heavily perspiring individuals weigh 150 pounds that is a 2% loss in weight after just one hour producing a 4% dip in performance if no fluid is taken on board.
-The downturn in performance would be smaller, about 2%, after 30 minutes, but that is still enough to make a difference to serious athletes who are interested in winning.
+The downturn in performance would be smaller, about 2%, after 30 minutes, but that is still enough to make a difference for serious athletes who are interested in winning.

 But what are the rules for fluid intake?
 How much do you really need and what should your drink be like?
 To make it easy for you, we have listed the seven rules of fluid intake during exercise below.
 If you follow these rules, you will keep your body water intact during exercise and perform at a much higher level.
 (Rehrer 1994)